- Introduction: Overview and Background

 - MBA from MIT Sloan

-My name is Matthew Tambiah and I am the creator of the FastMath Ace the Case Online Course.
+I am the creator of the FastMath Ace the Case Online Course.
 I have taught FastMath Ace the Case Workshops at Harvard Business School, Wharton, MIT, London Business School, INSEAD, Georgetown and numerous other leading universities.
 Thousands of candidates from around the world have used the FastMath Ace the Case Online Course to prepare for Case Interviews.
 My students have joined McKinsey, Bain, BCG, PwC, Accenture, Deloitte, Booze Allen, and other leading consulting firms.
 I have a Bachelor's degree from Harvard with Highest Honors in Electrical and Computer Engineering.
 Before I attended the MBA program at MIT, I worked at Akamai Technologies, a leading computer networking firm, in both Silicon Valley and Cambridge, Massachusetts, in sales engineering, product management and product marketing roles.

 Math and science subjects always came naturally to me and I frequently helped friends with these subjects in high school, in college at Harvard, and in graduate school at MIT.
 I have received the following scores on math and science standardized tests